The UK games industry is a major success story and in 2023 was worth almost £8 billion.

 “We’ve got so much talent here in the UK, and the government needs to take decisive action to prevent a drain of that talent – and the capital to support the next wave of gaming businesses.”

-Sulyok says the removal of Entrepreneur’s Tax Relief and tax-efficient breaks for investors had a negative impact.
+Sulyok says the reduction of Entrepreneur’s Tax Relief and tax-efficient breaks for investors had a negative impact.
 “I urge the government to rethink these steps, and also fully recognise the strategic importance of the gaming industry,” he adds.

 “There needs to be a stable economic environment and political will to nurture a homegrown industry that continues to punch well above its weight.”